Tim Leibold

-Tim Leibold (born 30 November 1993) is a German professional footballer who plays left-back for Sporting Kansas City.
+Tim Leibold (born 30 November 1993) is a German professional footballer who plays left-back.
 He began his career with VfB Stuttgart before joining 1.
 FC Nürnberg in 2015, where he experienced his breakthrough.

 Club career

 Early years

 Leibold played for VfB Stuttgart until he was 12 years old.
 During his youth career, he played for TSF Ditzingen and SGV Freiberg where he also played for the adult team in the Oberliga Baden-Württemberg.
 In the 2012–13 season he played 33 matches and scored 5 goals.
 One year later he changed teams again and went back to VfB Stuttgart II, where he played for the second team in the 3.Liga.

 On 20 July 2013, Leibold played his first match for VfB Stuttgart II as a professional in 2013–14 season against Borussia Dortmund II.

 1. FC Nürnberg

 For the 2015–16 season Leibold moved to 1.
 FC Nürnberg in the 2.Bundesliga.
 On 6 May 2018 he scored as Nurnberg won 2–0 against SV Sandhausen to clinch promotion to the Bundesliga.